Atomistic simulations of nanoindentation in single crystalline tungsten: The role of interatomic potentials: Concluding remarks

 \section{Concluding remarks}

-In this work, MD simulations by using two different EAM-based interatomic potential are performed to investigate the nanomechanical response of crystalline W oriented to [111] during nanoindentation test.
-We analyzed the dislocation nucleation and evolution mechanisms described by both approaches.
+In this work, MD simulations by using different interatomic potentials like traditional EAM potentials, a recently developed tabulated Gaussian approximation potential and a modified EAM approaches are performed to investigate the nanomechanical response of crystalline W during nanoindentation tests for [001], [011], and [111] orientations.
+We analyzed the dislocation nucleation and evolution mechanisms described by all approaches.
 We characterized the nanoindentation process in W by tracking shear strain accumulation and displacement atoms mapping that can be compared to SEM investigations.
-We can summarize our work as follows:1) the comparison between the potentials reports similarities for the recorded load displacement curves, hardness and young's modulus of the W sample, as well as the rosettes formed at the surface projections of the preferential gliding direction during nanoindentation; 2) dislocation nucleation mechanisms are modeled in a different way during nanoindentation test due to difference of the Burgers vector magnitude related to stacking fault formation and dislocation dynamics.
-Although a prismatic loop is nucleated by both approaches, the dynamics is completely different where the loop has a reserve process for the parametrization of W-H. Based on the present results, we conclude that nanoindentation test can be modeled by several interatomic potentials where the load displacement graph can be similar.
-However, dislocation dynamics depends on the approach used to developed the MD potentials where Transmission electron microscopy investigation can help to the numerical modeling.
-These results also open an opportunity to study dislocation nucleation mechanism in hydrogenated W samples.
+Our work is summarized as follows: 1) the comparison between the potentials report similarities for the recorded load displacement curves, as well as the rosettes formed at the surface projections of the preferential gliding direction during nanoindentation; 2) dislocation nucleation mechanisms are modeled in a different way during nanoindentation test due to difference of the Burgers vector magnitude related to stacking fault formation and dislocation dynamics.
+Although a prismatic loop is nucleated by both approaches, the dynamics is modeled in different manners, where tabGAP and MEAM report similar results.
+Based on the present results, we conclude that nanomechanical tests can be modeled by several interatomic potentials where the load displacement and stress--strain curves can be similar.
+However, dislocation dynamics depends on the approach used to developed the MD potentials exhibit by NEB calculations of screw and edge dislocation glide of 1/2$\langle 111 \rangle \{110\}$ and Junction $\langle 100 \rangle \{001\}$ and $\langle 100 \rangle \{110\}$ energies, and stacking fault energies showing that tabGAP simulations can emulate nanoindentation test as close as possible to experiments.
+In our future work, we will investigate the nanomechanical response of chemically complex BCC metals under external load by using recently developed tabGAP potentials that can be compared to experimental SEM and TEM images.